basilboli/fifty-five-test/README.md

 fifty-five-test
 ===============

-Little proof-of-concept with tree structures demaned by 55: generating simple tree structure of questions using custom tree (MyTreeNode.java) and gwt framework.
+Little proof-of-concept with tree structures demanded by 55: generating simple tree structure of questions using custom tree (MyTreeNode.java) and gwt framework.